 Most people do not have access to a long list of home inspectors to call and in turn ask their realtor for a recommendation.
 To me this is like asking the mechanic at the used car lot if the car you are looking at is any good?
 Lets face it, realtors need to sell houses to survive, inspectors need to inspect houses to survive.
 If an inspector is overly critical and is causing sales to not go through, would they still be the first recommendation?
 Would a realtor keep recommending the inspector who keeps losing them sales?
 Personally, this seems like an easy conflict of interest.

 Now do NOT get me wrong, more likely then not, your realtor and home inspector are not going to lie to you just to make a single sale.
 I know a lot of realtors who are more honest then they need to be and are looking to build long lasting relationships with their clients.
 This is geared towards the small percentage of people who are more concerned with making a quick buck and not worried about longevity in their field.
-Unfortunately, there is those unlucky few who find this out the hard way.
+Unfortunately, there is those unlucky few who find this out the hard way and I wish I could say that I have never had to console a mortified new home owner as they learn that their life savings was put into a home that requires tens to hundreds of thousands of dollars of repairs to bring the home to the minimum acceptable code standards.

 In BC all home inspectors need to be certified and there is a process that needs to be followed.
 In short the process goes something like: